Baked Pasta Casserole and the "Saucy Two-Step"

 Baked Pasta Casserole and hiding the veggies

-The deed is done by cutting a head of cauliflower into florets and then boiling them until they’re easily pierced with a paring knife (no resistance).
-I drain the florets really well, add salt and pepper, and then purée until smooth with my immersion blender or food processor (they have enough moisture for our purposes, so I don’t add additional liquid).
-I mix in some Italian herbs, and then combine the purée with ricotta cheese.
-(You can use skim-milk ricotta if you’d like to make this dish even healthier.)
-I mix in an egg, which acts as the binder for the casserole.
+To do this deed, cut up a head of cauliflower into florets and then boiling them until they're easily pierced with a paring knife (no resistance).
+Drain the florets really well, add salt and pepper, and then purée until smooth with an immersion blender or food processor (they have enough moisture for our purposes, so don't add additional liquid).
+Next, mix in some Italian herbs, and then combine the purée with ricotta cheese.
+(You can use skim-milk ricotta if you'd like to make this dish even healthier.)
+Mix in an egg, which will act as the binder for the casserole.

-Next, I mix my cooked pasta with sauce, and then the ricotta mixture.
-I take my favorite casserole dish, add the pasta mixture, top with more sauce, sprinkle with mozzarella and Parmesan cheese (again, feel free to use lower-fat varieties if you want to cut calories), and cover with foil.
-The casserole bakes at 350 degrees for 30 minutes; then I remove the foil and bake for another 15 until the cheese is golden and bubbly.
+Next, mix the cooked pasta with sauce, and then add in the ricotta mixture.
+Add the pasta mix to your favorite casserole dish.
+Then, top with more sauce, sprinkle with mozzarella and Parmesan cheese (again, feel free to use lower-fat varieties if you want to cut calories), and cover with foil.
+Bake the casserole at 350º for 30 minutes.
+Remove the foil and bake for another 15 until the cheese is golden and bubbly.

 The resulting casserole seems ooey-gooey and decadent, but it's only pretending to be that way.
 It's always a big hit with the kids.
 We have even eaten it TWO nights in a row: the kids didn't even blink.
 If you want to make your life even easier, you could use jarred sauce.
 I won't tell anyone, though I'd suggest sauteéing some ground beef or Italian sausage and adding that to the sauce to give it more oomph.